 - How do people describe the workplace culture?

 - What is the team like that I’d be working with?
-Do they prefer individual work, or is it a team community?
+Do they prefer individual work or a team community?

 - Who would I be reporting to directly?

-- What kind of professional development is provided by the company?
-Do they encourage or reward outside professional growth?
+- What kind of professional development does the organization offer?
+Do they encourage or reward professional growth outside of their organization?

-- Does the company tend to promote from within or look outside for upper-level position openings?
+- Does the organization tend to promote from within or look outside for upper-level position openings?

-- What kinds of DEI policies does the company include in its workplace policies?
+- What kinds of DEI policies does the organization include in its workplace policies?

 4 Questions to Understand What the Hiring Process Looks Like

-Still interested in the job after asking your previous questions?
+Still interested in the Occupation after asking your previous questions?
 The last section to understand is what comes next.

 Before you hang up, ask the recruiter what you can expect.

-- Will you receive an email or phone call from the company?
+- Will you receive an email or phone call from the corporation?

 - Should you submit a resume and application?